techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 1. Set up resource accounts.
 1. Set up authorized users.

 The steps outlined in the article create Auto attendants using the Teams admin center.
-For instructions to **create Auto attendants using PowerShell**, see [Creating Auto attendants with PowerShell cmdlets](create-a-phone-system-auto-attendant-via-cmdlets.md).
+For instructions on creating Auto attendants using PowerShell, see [Creating Auto attendants with PowerShell cmdlets](create-a-phone-system-auto-attendant-via-cmdlets.md).

 ## Follow these steps to set up your Auto attendant